wdporter/i-am-that-ebook/src/94-you-are-beyond-space-and-time/readme.md

 it and imagine myself to be free.</p>

 <p><b>M:</b> Again, it all depends how you look at it.
 Ignorance is like a fever — it makes you see things
-which are not there. *Karma* is the divinely prescribed treatment.
+which are not there. <i>karma</i> is the divinely prescribed treatment.
 Welcome it and follow the instructions faithfully and you will get well.
 A patient will leave the hospital after he recovers.
 To insist on immediate freedom of choice and action will merely postpone recovery.
 Accept your destiny and fulfill it — this is the shortest way to freedom from destiny, though not from love and its